-Current prices of crude oil are at their lowest level in real terms since the early 1970s.1 The world market seems awash with oil on account of resumption of sales by Iraq (the oil-for-food program), reduced growth in demand in Asian countries, and high winter temperatures early in 1998.3 As this issue of the Monitor is being prepared, the main news about oil concerns social problems in oil-producing countries resulting from low oil revenues that can be pumped from the ground, usually under its own pressure.
+World discoveries of reserves of conventional oil peaked in the early 1960s at a rate of about 40 billion barrels a year (bb/y).3 ("Conventional oil" is oil that can be pumped from the ground, usually under its own pressure.
 "Unconventional oil" is pumped from seabeds or mined from oil sands or shale.
-Conventional oil can be recovered at relatively low cost; hence it is also known as "cheap oil," Nearly all of the oil now used in the world is conventional oil.)
-In spite of massive and highly sophisticated efforts since then, the rate of discovery of conventional oil has declined steadily to an estimated 1998 rate of 6 bb/y, less than one third of the rate of extraction and use (see Box 1).6
+Conventional oil can be recovered at relatively low cost; bence it is also known as "cheap oil."
+Nearly all of the oil now used in the world is conventional oil.)
+In spite of massive and highly sophisticated efforts since then, the rate of discovery of conventional oil has declined steadily to an estimated 1998 rate of 6 bb/y, less than one third of the rate of extraction and use (see Box 1)."

-- The massive surveying effort means that the total amount of conventional oil in the ground across the world has been more or less identified - · Various factors cause the output of an oil field to reach a maximum soon after it is first tapped and to decline when about half of the oil in the field is depleted.7 When large numbers of fields
+- The massive surveying effort means that the total amount of conventional oil in the ground across the world has been more or less identified. - Various factors cause the output of an oil field to reach a maximum soon after it is first tapped and to decline when about half of the oil in the field is depleted.
+When large numbers of fields

 The Sustainable Transportation Monitor is the collective expression of the Board of Directors of the Centre for Sustainable Transportation.
 Members of the Board are listed on Page 12.
 The views and analyses presented here are not necessarily those of the organizations with which members of the Board are affiliated.
-The superscript numbers in the text refer to reference notes that begin on Page 13.
+The supersortor numbers in the text refer to reference notes that begin on Page 13.